What Are Credit Card Points? A Guide in Australia

 Examples: CommBank Awards, ANZ Rewards

-- Point-to-dollar value can vary depending on the redemption type
+- Redemption values can vary depending on the option selected

 Flexible Membership Programs